Skip to main content

 Screening + Coverage Pipeline

-The 11-check screening pipeline and three-tier coverage matching drove the biggest single improvement.
-Deterministic checks alone caught most denials correctly.
+The deterministic screening pipeline and multi-tier coverage matching drove the biggest single improvement.
+Rule-based checks alone caught most denials correctly.

 Days 5-888% → 94% → 98%